4.4. Basic structure

 (sS

-) in order to enable support for requesting multiple status at
+) in order to enable support for requesting multiple statuses at

 once.